apache/geode/geode-book/README.md

 # Apache Geode User Guide

-This document contains instructions for building and viewing the Apache Geode User Guide locally.
+This document contains instructions for building and viewing the Apache Geode User Guide locally and moving the built guide to the Apache Geode website for publication.

 - [About](#about)
 - [Prerequisites](#prerequisites)